Fusker: Criticism

 Visitors to a fusker website frequently see copyrighted pornographic images that have been separated from their intended context, known as hot-linking.
 Fuskers have been used to obtain media from nude photos hosted on private or password-protected album in Photobucket without the consent of the media owners.
-Some of these images were then uploaded to the r/photobucketplunder Reddit community, which had 8000 subscribers before it was shutdown when Photobucket sent a DMCA request to the community's moderators.
+Some of these images were then uploaded to the r/photobucketplunder Reddit community, which had 8000 subscribers before it was shut down when Photobucket sent a DMCA request to the community's moderators.

 Companies that provide free hosted galleries strongly dislike fuskers because they have the potential to cost them a lot of money in bandwidth bills, and because the only reason the free galleries are provided is to entice the user into clicking on a more profitable link, and those links are no longer displayed when a fusker is used.

 Some client-side fusker implementations blindly search domains for images based on common file names and directory structures.
 Some argue the numerous HTTP 404 file not found and HTTP 403 forbidden server errors generated constitute a denial of service attack.
 In response, most web site administrators check the referrer and user agent headers sent by the requesting client software to prevent their images from being "fuskered", or require users to log in.
 However, some fusker software has the ability to emulate a legitimate web browser. referrer and user agent headers are rewritten to an acceptable value, and more complex implementations can also emulate a web browser to the point of being able to click links and log into accounts.

 Web browser implementations running within a legitimate browser offer a more legitimate access to the web content.
 Access through these applications is very similar to having saved a bookmark to the image.
 However, unlike a bookmark, these implementations may access thousands of images at the same time and may also overload servers not capable of servicing this amount of content.